Stanford Existential Risks Initiative

 - Learn More

-SERI is proud to be running its inaugural Summer Undergraduate Research Fellowship this summer.
-This program is funding 20 students, each of whom is working with a mentor (a faculty member or industry professional) to carry out a 10-week research project dedicated to mitigating global catastrophic risks.
-Through speaker events, discussion groups, and social events, we aim to create a community of existential risk-focused researchers and provide opportunities for students to engage with the field.
+SERI ran its inaugural Summer Undergraduate Research Fellowship this past summer, funding 20 undergraduate students to work with a mentor (a faculty member or industry professional) to carry out a 10-week research project dedicated to mitigating global catastrophic risks.
+Through speaker events, discussion groups, and social events, we also educated the cohort on the broader field of existential risks, built up our community of existential risk-focused researchers, and provided opportunities for students to explore career pathways.

-Some projects currently underway include a project exploring the potential of data visualization to communicate compelling GCR-scale arguments and tackle cognitive biases, a project applying models of economic growth to AI-enabled technological growth in hopes of understanding plausible timelines for transformative AI, and a project designing an ideal building fitted with a variety of engineering non-pharmaceutical interventions to mitigate both seasonal and unexpected infectious agents.
+Some projects from the program include a project exploring the potential of data visualization to communicate compelling GCR-scale arguments and tackle cognitive biases, a project applying models of economic growth to AI-enabled technological growth in hopes of understanding plausible timelines for transformative AI, and a project designing an ideal building fitted with a variety of engineering non-pharmaceutical interventions to mitigate both seasonal and catastrophic infectious agents.

 THINK 65, Preventing Human Extinction, is a class designed for Stanford freshman interested in exploring topics around global catastrophic risk.
 The class has been taught for the last two years by SERI’s faculty leaders, Paul Edwards and Steve Luby.
 Students in THINK 65 engage with plausible scenarios by which catastrophe could occur, as well as with prospective solutions.
 They also discuss the psychological, social and epistemological barriers that inhibit society from recognizing and evaluating these threats.